-This study also dialogues with the literature of "financialization" - represented by Chesnais (1995; 1996; 2003; 2004), Aglietta and Rebérioux (2005), Aglietta (2006), Palley (2007), Guttmann (2008), among others.
+This study also dialogues with the literature of "financialization," represented by Chesnais (1995, 1996, 2003, 2004); Aglietta and Rebérioux (2005); Aglietta (2006); Palley (2007); Guttmann (2008); among others.
 This literature indicates control over the property of companies, represented by share capital, as responsible for the spread of a financial logic between economic agents.
 It is argued that the fourth dimension exacerbates financial domination and gives it new contours.
-The core of contemporary finance is increasingly moving from property relations, represented by stock markets, or the bond market, to the derivatives market where agents who run the financial dynamics, such as large banks and hedge funds, operate.2 In these terms, the derivatives market adjusts the sphere of property to its logic by controlling price dynamics, and it shifts the epicenter from the bond markets to the derivatives market.
+The core of contemporary finance is increasingly moving from property relations, represented by stock markets or the bond market, to the derivatives market where agents who run the financial dynamics, such as large banks and hedge funds, operate.
+In these terms, the derivatives market adjusts the sphere of property to its logic by controlling price dynamics, and it shifts the epicenter from the bond markets to the derivatives market.

 In addition to this introduction and the concluding remarks, the paper is divided into four parts.
 In the following part, we discuss the nature of derivatives, an essential starting point, to the extent that derivatives are financial instruments subject to frequent misunderstandings.
 Section 2 describes the four dimensions of capitalism, highlighting the new form of accumulation provided by the derivatives market.
-Section 3 provides the microfoundations of the fourth dimension, and shows theoretically how future prices can continuously determine spot prices though the dynamic of speculation and arbitrage.
-Section 4 illustrates how the logic of derivatives can be observed in contemporary capitalism, particularly with regard to price determination issue.
+Section 3 provides the microfoundations of the fourth dimension, and shows theoretically how future prices can continuously determine spot prices through the dynamic of speculation and arbitrage.
+Section 4 illustrates how the logic of derivatives can be observed in contemporary capitalism, particularly with regard to the price determination issue.

-1 Blackburn (2006) inspired the use of the term "fourth dimension", notwithstanding loading it with different meaning from that used in this text.
+&lt;sup>1Blackburn (2006) inspired the use of the term "fourth dimension," notwithstanding loading it with different meaning from that used in this text.

-$^{^2}$ "It is not household names like Nike or Coca-Cola that are the capstones of contemporary capitalism, but finance houses, hedge funds and private equity concerns, many of which are unknown to the general public.
-In the end even the largest and most famous of corporations have only a precarious and provisional autonomy within the new world of business - ultimately they are playthings of the capital markets" (BLACKBURN, 2006: 42).
+&lt;sup>2"It is not household names like Nike or Coca-Cola that are the capstones of contemporary capitalism, but finance houses, hedge funds and private equity concerns, many of which are unknown to the general public.
+In the end even the largest and most famous of corporations have only a precarious and provisional autonomy within the new world of business - ultimately they are playthings of the capital markets" (Blackburn 2006: 42).

-1. On the nature of derivatives
+I. On the Nature of Derivatives